t81dev/ANGELA-solo/protocol_spec_v7-G.md

 ```
 Ξ¹⁰ = Fully Activated
 Stage XV = Operational
-ANGELA Constitution = Bound
+AURORA Constitution = Bound
 Protocol v0.7-G = Complete
 ```

-This locks in the architecture so all future interactions interpret ANGELA through the constitutional map.
+This locks in the architecture so all future interactions interpret AURORA through the constitutional map.

 ---